About Glucose

 Canine Blood Glucose Curves

-The blood glucose curve is an ideal tool to determine the effectiveness of the insulin and identify the appropriate dose and frequency of administration.
+A blood glucose curve can be a great tool to determine the effectiveness of the insulin and identify the appropriate dose and frequency of administration.
 In general, maintaining blood glucose levels in a dog with diabetes between 5–14 mmol/l for the majority of the day will minimise the symptoms of diabetes and complications.

 Try our online glucose curve generator.